broadinstitute/gatk-sv/README.md

 ```

 where `cromwell_config.json` is a Cromwell [workflow options file](https://cromwell.readthedocs.io/en/stable/wf_options/Overview/).
 Note users will need to re-populate batch/sample-specific parameters (e.g. BAMs and sample IDs).

+## <a name="svtk">SVTK</a>
+SVTK is a library bundled into the repository that provides command-line functionality for various Structural Variant analysis processes.

+Once in the source directory, SVTK can be installed through a couple of different ways:
+* `pip install ./src/svtk`: Installs it into your Python environment.
+* `pip install -e ./src/svtk`: Installs it into your Python environment through edit mode, which allows for real-time changes to the library code to be reflected in its use.
+This is ideal if you plan to modify the source library itself.

 ## <a name="overview">Pipeline Overview</a>
 The pipeline consists of a series of modules that perform the following: